bethaitman/bethsite/content/posts/german.md

 **I don't know any words:** When I moved to Switzerland, I barely knew a word of German.
 And in those early days that was my biggest limitation: I just simply had no idea what speech or text was saying.
 I needed words.

 **What I did:** German flashcards, using [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition).
 It was incredibly boring, but it unlocked the first level of comprehension for me.
-I also noticed that it combined really well when I was getting more exposure to spoken and written German: if I noticed a word from a flashcard in some text, it stuck much better in my head.
+It combined really well with more exposure to spoken and written German: if I noticed a word from a flashcard in a podcast or some text, it stuck in my head.

 ### Being in the world

 **I don't understand when people speak to me:** The flashcards helped a lot with reading text, but it wasn't actually helping me understand what others were saying.
 In hindsight, this wasn't a surprise.
 My practice was focused on reading and recognising text, without any aural input.

-**What I did:** listening to podcasts.
-[Echo Der Zeit](https://www.srf.ch/audio/echo-der-zeit) is a great news show and they articulate beautifully clearly; [Beziehungskosmos](https://www.beziehungskosmos.com/) is a show about relationships and psychology, and helped me a lot with Swiss German.
+**What I did:** Listening to podcasts.
+[Echo Der Zeit](https://www.srf.ch/audio/echo-der-zeit) is a great news show and they articulate beautifully clearly; [Beziehungskosmos](https://www.beziehungskosmos.com/) is a show about relationships and psychology, helped me a lot with Swiss German.

 Importantly, this needs to be active listening.
 German is hard for me to take in so I switch off easily; I find that I really need to pay attention to get anything out of this.
 I have three kind of "levels":